bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 Because if I'm a commercial routing node, it means that I will reject some of the potential revenue from these payments.
 And also if the attacker knows which exact pattern does the victim apply, like this rule about 51% to 59% or 50% something like that, then the prober also can, can factor this in into the calculations and extract some information.
 But I mean, I don't have a direct answer.
-I mean,

 Speaker 2: 00:40:24

-that's to the detriment of the network, right?
+That's to the detriment of the network, right?

 Speaker 3: 00:40:27

 I mean, it reduces the forwarding capacity, but it gets rid of...
 So one other thing that comes to mind is probing has a legitimate and a mischievous use.
-So legitimate use is you know you are gonna route a payment in a moment and you start probing already whether you can find a path that will support your payment and then once you actually get the instruction to make the payment you execute on your already refreshed information and improve your user experience.
+So legitimate use is you know you are going to route a payment in a moment and you start probing already whether you can find a path that will support your payment and then once you actually get the instruction to make the payment you execute on your already refreshed information and improve your user experience.
 Maybe people or users configure their nodes to do this regularly with routes that they use a lot or whatever.
 So they keep an up-to-date view of what paths they can use.
 That seems like a legitimate use.

 ## Bad and good probing

-Speaker 3: 00:41:19

 I'm wondering whether if everybody did that, that would lock up a lot of capacity in the network already and reduce the routing capacity for others.
 But The mischievous use would be, of course, to try to reduce the financial privacy of everyone and to learn the exact balances of channels and to perhaps even pinpoint who pays whom.